 The Power of Birth Photography

-When my friend Kerri and I discussed the prospect of her taking photos of my labor and delivery with babe number two I was really on the fence.
-My first labor and delivery had been photographed by one of the doulas present, but for some reason I never wanted to look back at those photos.
-In my head, I was still self-conscious about what I had looked like during labor and especially during delivery — I was still somewhat uncomfortable with it.
+When my friend Kerri and I discussed birth photography for my delivery of babe number two I was really on the fence.
+My first labor and delivery had been photographed by one of the doulas present.
+For some reason I never wanted to look back at those photos.
+In my head, I was still self-conscious about what I had looked like during labor and especially during delivery.
+So, I was still somewhat uncomfortable with the idea of birth photography.
 However, I know Kerri is a phenomenal photographer and eventually Nina was able to convince me that I would want to document this birth, my last birth.
 (Maybe!)

-Instead of presenting a traditional labor story where I detail every single step of the way, I’ve decided to share some of the photographs Kerri took of me, my husband, and Nina throughout the day.
+I am so glad I listened!
 To say I am merely happy to have these photos would be a huge understatement.
 They are amazing and powerful.
-They are emotional and raw.
-They capture the beauty of the process and the incredible strength of each person involved, because when it came down to it, it wasn’t just me, the mother, that had to muster fortitude.
+Emotional and raw.
+They capture the beauty of the process and the incredible strength of each person involved.
+When it came down to it, it wasn’t just me, the mother, that had to muster fortitude.
 My husband had to be an anchor for me, and stifled the pain he felt at seeing me in such pain.
-Nina, who may be little but is very mighty, had to work her magic all over again as she massaged and applied counter-pressure when I needed it most, and showed an incredible amount of restraint in the face of medical practitioners who didn’t seem to be listening to me.
-My nurse, Joy, who fought hard for me and what I wanted, occasionally flexing her muscles.
+Nina, who may be little but is very mighty, had to work her magic all over again as she massaged and applied counter-pressure when I needed it most.
+She showed an incredible amount of restraint in the face of medical practitioners who didn’t seem to be listening to me.
+My nurse, Joy, fought hard for what I wanted, occasionally flexing her muscles.

 Here is the story of Barrett Thomas Towsley: Chapter One.

-Again, I can’t encourage you enough to have your own birth story captured on film.
+Again, I can’t encourage you enough to consider birth photography.
 I promise, you will look back at them and realize there isn’t a darn thing in this world you can’t do.

 I also want to give a HUGE thank you to my friend and photographer, Kerri Nel.
-She was absolutely incredible — from spending pretty much the entire labor with us, to being a complete professional in the sense that she stood back and I barely noticed she was there snapping away.
-(Except for that time when I told everyone in the room they needed to talk because the silence was awkward.)
+She was absolutely incredible.
+She spent pretty much the entire labor with us and was a complete professional in the sense that she stood back and I barely noticed she was there snapping away.
 Kerri, you were a wonderful addition to my birth team and I am so grateful to have had another powerful woman and momma in the room with me!